matthewkrausse/parsons-prefect-dbt-cloud-tutorial/README.md

   - Build a Docker image containing your flow code and dependencies using the `Dockerfile`.
   - Push the Docker image to your specified Google Artifact Registry repository.
   - Run the `pipelines/flows/deploy_flows.py` script, which registers your flows with Prefect Cloud and associates them with the appropriate work pool and image.
 - Once the action completes successfully, go to the Prefect Cloud UI.
 You should see your deployed flows under "Deployments".
 You can now trigger runs directly from the UI, which will execute using the pushed Docker image on the infrastructure defined by your work pool (e.g., Google Cloud Run).
+If running locally, you must build and push the Docker Image yourself.

 You have now completed the full setup process!